Muterra/doc-golix/spec.md

   **Key agreement from shared secret:** HKDF+SHA512.
 Salt with bitwise XOR of the the address components of the two parties' GUIDs.
   **Symmetric signatures / MAC:** HMAC+SHA512

+**WARNING:** Ciphersuite **0x2** is likely to be removed and replaced in the near future.
+Implementations should not expect its definition to stay stable, and should instead rely upon **0x1** until future notice.

 **Quick note:** Why not elliptic curves first?
 Basically, development resource allocation.
 There was a reasonably large amount of thought put into this decision, and I stand by it.
 We need a prototype that works and is suitably secure for alpha testing.
 ECC is a very high priority for the production standard.
 If you want to discuss this further, please [get in contact directly](mailto:badg@muterra.io).
+We'd like to experiment some with the **0x1** ciphersuite, and make sure integrated packaging of nonce+key works how we'd like it to, and from there we will likely replace **0x2** with curve25519/ed25519/ecies.

 **Quick note 2:** Why not an AE/AEAD block mode?
 The added complexity doesn't make sense in this application.
 Dynamic bindings don't use symmetric encryption, and everything else is non-malleable.
 There's already a hash, and a signature, on top of the existing non-malleability, for GEOC records.
 CTR is very simple, which makes it much harder to screw up.